-Leslie’s personal essays have appeared in the New York Times Modern Love column (narrated by Katie Couric on NPR), HuffPost, Yourtango, and in anthologies including Mommy Wars, The Honeymoon’s Over, and On Becoming Fearless.
+Leslie’s personal essays have appeared in Time Magazine, Writers Digest, the New York Times Modern Love column (narrated by Katie Couric on NPR), HuffPost, Yourtango, and in anthologies including Mommy Wars, The Honeymoon’s Over, and On Becoming Fearless.
 She wrote the original screenplays for the indie romantic thriller, Heartless, and the comedy-drama, Club Divorce.

 Leslie has also worked in film production, including Prince’s “Sign ‘O the Times,” Charles Bukowski’s “Barfly,” and the cult thriller, “Witchboard.”